andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

 1. It could return a response that indicates it couldn't fulfil the request.
 1. It could return a reference that we do not expect.

-Now we have our failure modes, let us consider how we can handle them in such a way that we can easily identify what went wrong.
+Now we have our failure modes, let us consider how we can handle them in such a way that we can easily identify what went the problem was.

 ## Timeouts and heartbeats